 - ISA – International Society of Arboricultural

-Priority Tree Services was established in 1995 by Alex Kurath who is still the current owner.
+Priority Tree Services was established in 1995.
 Over this time we have built a client base in both the residential and commercial markets that continue to utilise our services on a regular basis and refer ne clients to us.

 Tree Removal/Pruning FAQs